 Skills can contain executable scripts and hooks, not just Markdown.
 Use with caution!
 When in doubt, have your agent review them first.

-Here are skills I use, mostly installed per project:
+Here are skills I use, mostly installed per project when needed:

 # my skills